chrismanning/jbson/README.md

 This is equivalent to the above example.

 ## Performance
-Performance of the JSON parser is decent, as measured by [json_benchmark](https://github.com/mloskot/json_benchmark), it's 2nd only to rapidjson:
+Performance of the JSON parser is decent, as measured by [json_benchmark](https://github.com/mloskot/json_benchmark), it's 2nd only to rapidjson (or 3rd to QJsonDocument with small input):

-> QJsonDocument.small: 1000 iterations of 500 parsings in 8.36422 to 8.36658 sec based on 2 benchmarks
+> QJsonDocument.small: 1000 iterations of 500 parsings in 1.04621 to 1.05643 sec based on 2 benchmarkss
-> QJsonDocument.large: 1000 iterations of 1 parsings in 311.287 to 311.843 sec based on 2 benchmarks
+> QJsonDocument.large: 1000 iterations of 1 parsings in 58.1027 to 58.1235 sec based on 2 benchmarks

-> jsoncpp.small: 1000 iterations of 500 parsings in 13.7716 to 13.782 sec based on 2 benchmarks
+> jsoncpp.small: 1000 iterations of 500 parsings in 2.4124 to 2.45696 sec based on 2 benchmarks
-> jsoncpp.large: 1000 iterations of 1 parsings in 283.477 to 284.996 sec based on 2 benchmarks
+> jsoncpp.large: 1000 iterations of 1 parsings in 62.7781 to 62.7823 sec based on 2 benchmarks

-> rapidjson.small: 1000 iterations of 500 parsings in 0.99631 to 1.00371 sec based on 2 benchmarks
+> rapidjson.small: 1000 iterations of 500 parsings in 0.454047 to 0.48559 sec based on 2 benchmarkss
-> rapidjson.large: 1000 iterations of 1 parsings in 13.4129 to 13.4314 sec based on 2 benchmarks
+> rapidjson.large: 1000 iterations of 1 parsings in 4.8566 to 4.86322 sec based on 2 benchmarks

-> jbson.small: 1000 iterations of 500 parsings in 4.88315 to 4.89001 sec based on 2 benchmarks
+> jbson.small: 1000 iterations of 500 parsings in 1.46874 to 1.4981 sec based on 2 benchmarks
-> jbson.large: 1000 iterations of 1 parsings in 131.038 to 131.099 sec based on 2 benchmarks
+> jbson.large: 1000 iterations of 1 parsings in 46.0871 to 46.0893 sec based on 2 benchmarks

-> jsoncons.small: 1000 iterations of 500 parsings in 10.8905 to 10.9053 sec based on 2 benchmarks
+> jsoncons.small: 1000 iterations of 500 parsings in 10.2386 to 10.2747 sec based on 2 benchmarkss
-> jsoncons.large: 1000 iterations of 1 parsings in 551.351 to 552.098 sec based on 2 benchmarks
+> jsoncons.large: 1000 iterations of 1 parsings in 243.634 to 243.796 sec based on 2 benchmarks

 ## Notes